 Most cruises and live-aboard tours take around a week.
 Taking away the 2 days you have when you arrive and depart the Galapagos Islands from/to Quito, there are approximately two island landings per day; each taking around 4 hours, so there is plenty of time to spend some time adjusting to life on land.

 There are a huge number of organised tours/sailing trips around the Galapagos, you could choose a shorter five-day trip, but it’s a much better option to take one of the 7-10 day tours to make sure that you maximise your time to the islands themselves.
 This is the kind of trip you do once in a lifetime – so you don’t want to leave yourself feeling short-changed on time!

 How to make your money go further

-Your meals are all prepared fresh daily (with any special dietary needs are also catered for) plus non-alcoholic drinks included.
+Your meals are all prepared fresh daily (with any special dietary needs are also catered for) plus non-alcoholic drinks are included.
 There is a cash bar on board so you can still enjoy a chilled evening beer after a day spent exploring the islands.

 Can you snorkel there?

 Oh heeeeeeell, yes.
 The majority of tours will have snorkelling equipment on board the boat that you can use free of charge and will stop at various points along your trip at the best spots to give anyone who wants the opportunity plenty of time to take a dip.

 The waters around the Galapagos Islands are jam-packed with marine life and you could quite easily run into sharks (eeek!), turtles, octopus, sea lions, sting rays and a whole host of rainbow coloured fish.
 Then, you could resurface to come eye-to-eye with a penguin, just chilling.
 Amazing.